 Not only are the elements made of glass, but most modern lenses have a very sensitive motor drive.
 A lens might survive a fall if it is in a case.
 If the lens is not in a case, it most probably will not survive a fall on a hard surface.

-The second spot went to Zeiss Batis 85mm f/1.8.
-An excellent telephoto prime lens that is capable of providing great depth of field.
+The second spot went to Zeiss Batis 2.8/18 Wide-Angle Lens for E-Mount.
+An excellent telephoto prime lens that is capable of providing a great depth of field.
 Not only can you use it indoors with particularly good results but also perform street photography.